WHAT IS MOLD TESTING?

 There are over 100,000 different types of mold species.
 Some mold spores are dangerous while other mold spores are not.
 Mold testing will help you determine what type of mold is present in your home.
-Knowing what kind of mold is present can be very helpful in determining what health risk you are facing.
+Knowing what kind of mold is present can be very helpful in determining the potential health risks you are facing.
 Many of our customers take our results to their physician.
-This will help your doctor know whether or not your mold health symptoms are related to the mold found in your home or commercial business.
+This will help your doctor know whether your health symptoms are related to the mold found in your home or commercial business.

 The answer to this question is usually determined by comparison.
-When performing a mold test the outside air sample is the control sample and is compared to the inside air sample.
-This helps determine if there is a mold elevation issue inside your home.
-If our mold inspectors are able to see visible, microbial growth, we can do a direct ID sample.
-This will tell us exactly what we are looking at and help us to identify what type of mold we see.
-Sometimes just the mere presence of certain mold spores is and can be very dangerous. medical marijuana Delaware
+When performing a mold test, the outside air sample is the control sample, compared to the inside air sample.
+If the inside air sample is higher than the outside control sample, then usually a mold problem does exist.
+Typically, the bigger the difference, the bigger the problem.
+The lab analysis from the accredited lab along with the 52-Point Inspection help our Results Analyst determine if there is a mold elevation issue inside your home.
+If our mold inspectors can see what appears to be microbial growth, we always suggest doing a surface sample, a swab or a tape lift.
+This will tell us if what we are looking at is mold and if so, will identify the health issues for that type of mold.
+Sometimes, the mere presence of certain mold spores can be very dangerous.

-A lot of times the location or the source of the mold is more obvious, such as when you have or have had any type of water damage such as a leaking faucet or leaking roof.
-Other times it is more difficult to locate the source of the water intrusion.
-In this case, the mold inspectors are well-equipped with state-of-the-art tools to help them determine where the potential mold problem is coming from.
+A lot of times the location or the source of the mold is obvious, such as when you have or have had any type of water damage (a leaking faucet or leaking roof, for example).
+Other times it is more difficult to locate the source of the moisture intrusion.
+In this case, our mold inspectors are equipped with state-of-the-art tools to help them determine where the potential mold problem is coming from.

 Mold testing is always the first step in